vgiles/acmc21-website/static/proceedings/proceedings.md

 ### Additional Information for Participants

-The basic Cabbage installation includes Csound and can be found at [https://cabbageaudio.com/download/]
+The basic Cabbage installation includes Csound and can be found at [This Link](https://cabbageaudio.com/download/)

 # Mutatis Mutandis: Using Computational Thinking to Interpret Scores by Herbert Brün